relapse

 Don’t do it…you’ve worked so hard and stayed clean…don’t go back now.
 Remember what you’ve lost…what you will lose?
 Are you ready to give that all up, again?
 Call your sponsor…go to a meeting…reach out, now!

-In attempt to silence this waging war, the third factor comes into play.
+In an attempt to silence this waging war, the third factor comes into play.
 This is really important.
-While in a weakened and vulnerable state, the individual either choses to place himself in a healthy environment or a betrayal environment.
+While in a weakened and vulnerable state, the individual chooses either a healthy environment or a betrayal environment.
 If the personality of lies is winning out, the addict will choose the people, places, and things that fuel and feed the lies.
-And, once in a bar or back alley surrounded by the forces that will betray recovery – relapse sets in, takes over, and pronounces victory.
+And, once in a bar or back alley surrounded by the forces that will betray recovery, relapse sets in, takes over, and proclaims victory.

 relpase

-I think most of us familiar with relapse will probably be aware of the obvious connection, but it is worthy of further mention.
-When an individual denies his healing process or turns away from his recovering path, there are consequences.
-They might be minor at first — missing a family dinner; showing up late- drunk and/or high; forgetting a work obligation; standing up friends, again.
-With these behaviors, shame starts to step in accompanied with guilt and self-blame.
+I think most of us familiar with relapse will be aware of the obvious connection, but it is worth mentioning again.
+When an individual denies his healing process or turns away from his recovery path, there are consequences.
+They might be minor at first — missing a family dinner; showing up late, drunk and/or high; forgetting a work obligation; standing up friends, again.
+With these behaviors, shame starts to step in, accompanied by guilt and self-blame.

-Quickly, however, denial regroups and comes back in force minimizing any of the consequences and places blame on outside forces or people.
+Quickly, however, denial regroups and comes back in force, minimizing any consequences and placing blame on external forces or individuals.
 As the cycle continues and the relapse takes further hold, the individual feels increased shame and must pretend that everything is fine.
-Tremendous energy goes into not only disguising the shame but into fabricating more lies.
+Tremendous energy goes into not only disguising the shame but also into fabricating more lies.
 As the lies are uncovered and friends and family are hurt, disgusted, and angry, more shame fills the addict and fuels the relapse.

 Before long, the individual is in a full relapse episode and has detached himself from the healthy world, the outside world.
 In his solitary place, the drugs or alcohol can feed the disease and flood out the shame.
 Denial re-emerges, blame resurfaces, and the cycle of craziness continues.

 In working with many clients over the years with substance or alcohol abuse/dependence, I have found another vitally important connection between shame, denial, and relapse.
-As the clients and I were working together on their recovering and pealing back the layers of shame, often there were unresolved deeply embedded issues of injury or injustice that had been left unattended, and thus were buried in an inner core of shame.
+As the clients and I were working together on their recovery and peeling back the layers of shame, often there were unresolved, deeply embedded issues of injury or injustice that had been left unattended, and thus were buried in an inner core of shame.

 And, it has been my experience that for individuals who continue to carry around these internal wounds and who are unknowingly being triggered by a myriad of forces and by the unconscious or conscious awareness of shame that dwells deep within them, relapse is inevitable.